kuznetsov-radio/gxmodelfitting/README.md

 noMultiFreq - if not set (by default), the code optimizes the computations by computing the metrics at all specified frequencies simultaneously.
 Although the minimization is performed frequency-by-frequency, the Q0 grid and the corresponding metrics computed during the minimization at lower frequencies are then used as pre-computed data at higher frequencies.
 If set, all frequencies are processed independently; this can be slower, but sometimes more reliable.<br/>
 DEM, DDM - these keywords are only applicable if the chosen EBTELfileName .sav file contains both the DEM and DDM tables.
 In this case, if the /DEM keyword is set, the code loads the DEM table only (the DDM table is ignored).
 Similarly, if the /DDM keyword is set, the code loads the DDM table only (the DEM table is ignored).
 If both /DEM and /DDM keywords (or none of them) are set, the code loads both tables.
 If the chosen file contains only one EBTEL table (either DEM or DDM), the code loads that table; the /DEM and /DDM keywords are ignored.<br/>
 Qstep - the initial relative step over Q0 to search for the optimal heating rate value (must be >1).
 Default: the golden ratio value (1.6180339).<br/>
-xy_shift - shifts applied to the observed microwave map, a 2-element vector in the form of xy_shift=[dx, dy], in arcseconds.
-If this parameter is not specified (by default), the shifts are computed automatically each time (i.e., for each frequency and a, b, and Q0 values) to provide the maximum correlation between the observed and model images.<br/>
+xy_shift - shift applied to the observed microwave maps/profiles, a 2-element vector (for 2D maps) in the form of xy_shift=[dx, dy], or a scalar value (for 1D profiles), in arcseconds.
+If this parameter is not specified (by default), the shift is computed automatically each time (i.e., for each frequency and a, b, and Q0 values) to provide the maximum correlation between the observed and model images/profiles.<br/>
 loud - if set, the code displays more detailed information when it fails to find a solution (e.g., when the minimization procedure goes beyond the EBTEL table).

 Results:<br/>